 According to Meals Made Simple, this recipe serves 6-8, prep time is only 10 minutes, and the cook time is 15 minutes.

-If you are curious about the Paleo diet (or just looking for more gluten-free recipes), click on over to Amazon to “peek inside” Meals Made Simple and some of Danielle Walker’s other cookbooks (she even has a new one coming out in December, Eat What You Love, which is a whole cookbook of Paleo comfort foods–now that is right up my alley.
-You can actually preorder it on Amazon, Christmas gift maybe?)!
+If you are curious about the Paleo diet (or just looking for more gluten-free recipes), click on over to Amazon to “peek inside” Meals Made Simple and some of Danielle Walker’s other cookbooks (she even has a newer one, Eat What You Love, which is a whole cookbook of Paleo comfort foods–now that is right up my alley.

 I know I personally will remake the Overnight Breakfast Casserole and Buffalo Chicken Salad.
 I mean, it’s two more crock pot recipes in my arsenal.
 But I’ll also continue trying new recipes from Meals Made Simple.